royduin/just-tablets/README.md

 # Just Tablets

 Back in 2012 I've created a Dutch tablet comparison website called Telbat (tablet in reverse), later I've changed the name to Just Tablets.
-The porpuse was to experiment with Icecat and earn money from affiliate marketing, sadly that didn't work out.
+The purpose rpuse was to experiment with Icecat and earn money from affiliate marketing, sadly that didn't work out.
 The website also ran some time on vergelijken.tablet.nl as a pilot.
 Until somewhere in 2016 the website was running on justtablets.nl.
 You can still see it with the Way Back Machine (click on the screenshot).

 [![Just Tablets](screenshot.png)](https://web.archive.org/web/20160311111055/http://justtablets.nl/)